-Los Angeles Unified will offer six (6) new Virtual Academy Schools for the 2022-2023 school year.
-The online academies will explore and expand independent study in a broader way using technology and promoting creativity.
+Los Angeles Unified offers six (6) Virtual Academy Schools.
+The online academies explore and expand independent study in a broader way using technology and promoting creativity.
 Each Virtual Academy includes an elementary, middle, and high school.
 Parents/legal guardians may rank their school preferences for each student.
 Placement will be made based on availability and taking preferences into account.
 Visit: enroll.lausd.net to sign up for a Virtual Academy school.
 More information about the themes and the program can be found at: LAUSD Virtual Academy.